MrEn1gma/Writeups/README.md

-Writeups or Script solve in Reversing challenge.
+Writeups and Script solve in Reversing challenge.